Irish Museum of Modern Art: Collection

 IMMA holds the Irish National Collection of modern and contemporary art, consisting of over 3500 works by Irish and international artists.
 The collection's emphasis is on works produced post-1940 and features works by many significant artists including Lucian Freud, Marina Abramović, Louise Bourgeois, Joseph Cornell, Robert Rauschenberg, Sol LeWitt, Louis le Brocquy, Matt Mullican, Roy Lichtenstein and Lawrence Weiner.
 The collection is fully catalogued and searchable via a dedicated website.

 The Hennessy Art Fund for IMMA Collection was launched in 2016 in part as a response to funding cuts preventing the museum from having a viable acquisitions budget to collect the work of emerging and mid-career artists since 2011.
 The fund is a new multi-year corporate partnership and acquisition fund to purchase works by Irish and Irish based artists that are not yet part of the IMMA National Collection of Contemporary and Modern Art.
 Prior to this the museum relied heavily on private philanthropy.
 The Hennessy Art Fund has thus far allowed the collection to acquire the work of Kevin Atherton, David Beattie, Rhona Byrne and Dennis McNulty in 2016; and Ciarán Murphy, Maireád McClean, Mark Garry and Yuri Pattison in 2017 and Eimear Walshe.

 Events

 IMMA hosts the annual Earth Rising Festival, which celebrates art, ecology and ideas related to planetary crises and brings together influential voices from across arts, science, academia, design, law, media, research and education.

 The inaugural event was held in September 2023.
 The 2025 Earth Rising Festival is due to take place from 12 to 14 September 2025 inspired by the theme Staying with the Trouble, based on Donna Haraway's influential text.
 Contributors for 2025 include Sean McCabe, Fionnuala Moran, Easkey Britton, The Climate Alarm Clock Podcast, Mohammed Syfkhan and Professor John Barry.

 Legal status and funding

 The museum is a company limited by guarantee and not having a share capital.
 The company is funded by grant-in-aid through the Department of Culture, Communications and Sport and by sponsorship, franchise and own resource income.

+In addition to state grant-in-aid and commercial revenues, the museum has faced ongoing financial challenges related to legacy pension scheme liabilities and staff superannuation costs.
+Public financial disclosures and Oireachtas reports have highlighted that statutory pension commitments for retired personnel are funded on a pay-as-you-go basis through central Departmental allocations, periodically requiring supplementary Exchequer funding to address operational deficits and pay-and-pension shortfalls.
+In January, IMMA chairwoman Ali Curran wrote to Minister for Culture Patrick O’Donovan warning that the museum faced a funding deficit to pay its pensioners during the year, after receiving €45,000 from the Government despite requesting €321,000 to cover projected retirements, leaving a €275,000 shortfall.